pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -h, --help  Show this help message.

     Commands:
       namespaces  List the namespaces of the server. interop     Get the Interop namespace of the server. brand       Get the brand of the server. info        Get information about the server.
-      profiles      List management profiles advertized by the server. centralinsts  List central instances of mgmt profiles on the server.

 .. _`pywbemcli server brand --help`: